rusiqe/solana-memecoin-ico-research/readme.md

 Immediately, the Arkham analysis results for all projects revealed the following trends.

 - **Mixer Usage**: 38% of all analyzed SOL withdrawals passed through Saber/Mayan bridges (vs. 23% in original 5)
-- **CEX Arbitrage**: $GM moved 89% of funds to exchanges vs. Slothana’s 27.3%
+- **CEX Arbitrage**: $GM moved 89% of funds to exchanges vs. Slothana's 27.3%
 - **ROI Collapse**: Bounty projects showed faster crashes (-99.9% in 45 days for $SMOLE vs. -97.3% in 6 months for Grumpy Cat)

-How quick the project crashes can be speculated to the original intent of the creator, along with how well they would have reached their goal investment before rugging.
+You will notice that each project crashes at different stages from announcement.
+How quickly the token rugs can be speculated to the original intent of the creator, along with how well they would have reached their goal investment before hitting "eject".

 ![The Rug Connondrum](./memes/Dumping_meme.webp)